 Build Docker Image

-Next, we invoke the following command in command-prompt in the same directory where the DockerFile is.
+Next, we invoke the following command in the command prompt in the same directory where the DockerFile is.
 Note that we specified the artifactId and version.
-The file name of the generated jar file is also used here.
+We also used the filename of the jar file here.

 We will then get the following console output: